Blackfb/Pandas_Challenge/README.md

-# Python Project Heroes of Pymoli.
+# Python Project Heroes of Pymoli..

 ## Using with Python Pandas Library And The Jupyter Notebook